 MCP basics

 Model Context Protocol (MCP) is an open standard from Anthropic that defines how an AI client talks to an external tool server.
-The Ansvar gateway is an MCP server; Claude, Cursor, VS Code Copilot, ChatGPT and Continue are MCP clients.
+The Ansvar gateway is an MCP server; Claude, Cursor, VS Code Copilot, ChatGPT, Gemini, Le Chat and Copilot Studio are MCP clients (each has a setup recipe).
 Once a client adds the gateway, the agent can discover and call its tools the same way it would call any other tool.

 What MCP defines